Code-the-Change-YYC/hackathon-management-tool/README.md

 > Note that we are using AWS Amplify v1.0

+**Common Troubleshooting**

+- If you have a `HTTP error 431` and cannot load onto the frontend, try clearing your header cookies.

 ## Secrets

 Make sure to set these variables in your local dev sandbox and the production environment.